P - An Illustrated Glossary of Hellenic Polytheism

 Primordial Mixture, the - The Primordial Mixture is the Unuttered Principle, as named by Orpheus himself, from which the two cosmogonic material substances, Earth (Ge) and Water (Hydor), can be found.
 See Mystic Materialism.

-proairæsis, proairesis, or prohairesis - (Gr. προαίρεσις, ΠΡΟΑΊΡΕΣΙΣ) Proairæsis is choice or, particularly after Aristotle, conscious choice, the volition of choice.
-Proairæsis is a term, in the field of Ethics, which indicates deliberate choice which, in certain circumstances, determines whether an action (praxis) is moral or immoral (ed. or neutral).
-Proairæsis is the result of deliberation (voulefsis).
-In the Stoicism of Epictetus, proairæsis is the result of a deliberation between what is perceived to be within one's power to change or effect, and that which is not in one's power to change or effect, and assenting only to the former by which only can one make a free choice.
-Proairæsis (choice) is deliberative desire (oræxis) [Aristotle].
+Proairæsis - (proairesis or prohairesis; Gr. προαίρεσις, ΠΡΟΑΙΡΕΣΙΣ) Proairæsis is choice or, according to Aristotǽlis (Aristotle), conscious choice, the volition of choice, deliberative desire (ὄρεξις).
+Proairæsis is a term, in the field of Ethics, which indicates deliberate choice which, in certain circumstances, determines whether an action (πρᾶξις) is moral or immoral (ed. or neutral).
+Proairæsis is the result of deliberation (βούλευσις).
+In the Stoicism of Æpíktitos (Epictetus; Gr. Ἐπίκτητος), proairæsis is the result of a deliberation between what is perceived to be within one's power to change or effect, and that which is not in one's power to change or effect, and assenting only to the former by which only can one make a free choice.

 Lexicon entry: πρόνοια, Ion. προν-οίη, ἡ, (πρόνοος) perceiving beforehand, foresight, foreknowledge.
 2. = πρόγνωσις.
 II. foresight, forethought.
 2. providence.
 4. office of προνοητής.
 III. Πρόνοια Ἀθηνᾶ Athena as Goddess of Forethought, under which name she was worshipped at Delphi.
 (L&S p.1491, left column)

 The Greek English Lexicon by H.G.
-Liddell and R. Scott gives the metaphorical definition of Pröothos as progress, citing Plotinus 5.2.I; other definitions being: 1) going on, advance, 2) procession, 3) proceeding forth, emanation, 4) musical progression, and 5) mathematical progression.
-(L&S p.1492)
+Liddell and R. Scott, 1996 edition, p.
+1492 gives the metaphorical definition of Pröothos as progress, citing Plotinus 5.2.I, other definitions being: 1) going on, advance, 2) procession, 3) proceeding forth, emanation, 4) musical progression, and 5) mathematical progression.

-From the perspective of Neoplatonism, Pröothos has a specific and different meanings: " ....'progression' (pröothos) is later Platonism's attempt to solve the Parmenidean difficulties of unity and plurality.
+From the perspective of Neoplatonism, this term Próödos has a specific and different meaning. "....'progression' (ed.
+Próödos) is later Platonism's attempt to solve the Parmenidean difficulties of unity and plurality.
 If the One (hen) is, and is transcendent..., whence the subsequent plurality of the kosmos?"
 (Greek Philosophical Terms by F.E.
-Peters, 1967, p.165) Pröothos is a word meaning "procession, used by neoplatonists as a noun correlative with proienai" and quoting Simplicius (Physics 1133.9): "who is so uninformed as not to know that in the procession from the one created substance proceeds from the everlasting?"
-(The Greek Philosophical Vocabulary by J.O.
-Urmson, 1990; found here in the 2001 Duckworth edition on p.143)
+Peters, 1967, p.
+165)

 Proserpina (Lat.) or Proserpine (Anglicized) - Proserpina is the Roman name for Pærsæphoni (Persephone).
 Visit this page: PÆRSÆPHONI - ΠΕΡΣΕΦΌΝΗ